 I think now that people travel a lot it has become easier to transcend race.
 But that’s not true for Deola.
 I don’t feel this way though; my husband and I definitely don’t make the same tonal sounds!
+We met each other dating online, I was looking for a sugar daddy.
 But what I wonder about is whether it can be considered racist to be (what I call) nationalistic about love?
 I’m not sure what the answer is.
 I’ve thought about it a lot.
 There’s something about understanding a certain kind of person; about people wanting to be with people who are like them.
 Is that racist?
 I really don’t know the answer to this question.

 Your writing is layered with issues, yet your characters never become issues – they don’t become one-dimensional.
 The reader has to constantly weigh up the pros and cons of each character.
 How do you balance these things?

 I create them and then I let them live.
 So they become real for me.

 The character Tessa remarks to Deola that she wishes they could swap skins.
 And she says it with a kind of casualness that I imagine only a white person could have.
 Would you comment on that?

 Well, my friends at school did actually say this to me.
 But I don’t think they were trying to be mean.
 They were just ignorant perhaps.
 But they really meant it.
 They were always tanning and applying tanning lotion to their skins.
 It’s just that Deola realises that there’s a political layer to this.
 But honestly I wouldn’t change a thing about me.
 If I had to do this again I would want to be who I am now and have my experiences again.
 Because they made me who I am.
 They shaped how I think.
 Even the hard lessons.
 And what I’ve learned is that nobody else can define who you are.